Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 This combined inpatient and outpatient US clinical experience will take place in Denver, Colorado.
 This rotation is currently unavailable.

-Inpatient/Outpatient US Clinical Experience in Cardiology
+Inpatient/Outpatient US Clinical Experience in Cardiology in Denver

 You will be under the supervision of a cardiologist who is involved in medical student and resident (transitional year and internal medicine) education.
 The physician has taught students from the University of Colorado School of Medicine and Rocky Vista College of Osteopathic Medicine.
 The doctor holds staff appointments at Presbyterian St. Luke's Medical Center, North Suburban Hospital, Medical Center of Aurora, and Sky Ridge Medical Center.